 Columbia calls the Suttle water-resistant, saying that it's good for blocking cold winds and shrugging off light snow.
 It certainly stood up well to our shower test.
 Water poured off the fabric, and we didn't notice any soaking through after several minutes.
-The one issue we had is that the fur ruff funnels water right into the collar.
-If you end up out in the rain or really wet snow, you might want to unbutton the ruff.
+The only issue was that the fur ruff funnels water right into the collar.
+If you end up out in the rain or wet snow, you might want to unbutton the ruff.
 The problem is, without it, the hood is on the shallow side, and rain or snow may end up dripping down your face.

-As for the wind, the multi-layered fabric and zipper covering flap do a good job blocking it.
+As for the wind, the multi-layered fabric and zipper covering flap do a good job of blocking it.
 And the insulated, close-fitting hood keeps your ears warm.
-You will depend on that fur ruff to keep your face warm though, without it, the hood doesn't provide enough protection from the sides, and you may find yourself wanting a beanie.
+You will depend on that fur ruff to keep your face warm, though, without it, the hood doesn't provide enough protection from the sides, and you may find yourself wanting a beanie.

 It's not quite the cozy bear hug offered by the down-stuffed puffy options we tested.
 Instead, the Suttle's comfort originates from the decided freedom from that overstuffed feeling.
-The jacket walks the line between a parka and a plain old coat, in a very good way.
-Anytime it was less than frigid outside, or when we were planning to move around and wanted some breathing room, we reached for this option first.
+The jacket walks the line between a parka and a plain old coat perfectly.
+Anytime it was less than frigid outside or when we were planning to move around and wanted some breathing room, we reached for this option first.

 The Suttle feels roomier than most, offering plenty of space for our spastic shoulders to stretch out or for us to layer our hearts out on colder days.
 We really like that the heat-reflective lining and nylon sleeve liners are smooth, sliding on overall our wool sweaters like a dream.
 It's also pretty pleasant against the skin, though it can feel a bit chilly until you warm it up with your body heat.
-In contrast, to the mostly sleek nature of this jacket, its fleece-lined hood is one of the coziest in the test.
+In contrast to the jacket's sleek nature, its fleece-lined hood is one of the coziest.